cassiobolba/Data-Engineering/fundamentals_data_engineering.md

 Watch out for the following issues:
 * Do continuously maintenance and improvements to not risk fall back to stage 2
 * Temptation to try and spend time on ndistractions are really high at this point.
 Just do what clearly bring benefits to the company

+### The Background and Skills of a Data Engineer
+Since it is a new area, we lack a formal learning path as universities so expect to study many topics by yourself, or take niche focused courses and bootcamps to fill some gaps.
+People transitioning from ETL developers, BI, Data Science, Software Eng. and other data aware fields, tend to have a smother transition.

+#### Business Responsabilities
+There are a vast broad amount of responsabilities a DE can have and a short summary would be (it does not mean you must do all):
+* Know how to communicate with nontechnical and technical people.
+* Understand how to scope and gather business and product requirements.
+* Understand the cultural foundations og Agile, DevOps and DataOps
+* Control Costs
+* Learn Continuously and filter what is a good or not technology to try

+#### Technical Responsabilities
+You must be able to design and mantain the data architecture and is components, and use the DE lifecycle topics such as:
+* Security
+* Data Management
+* DataOps
+* Data Architecture
+* Software Engineerging